Casablanca is a very important, and very well known city in Morocco.

 It is also the cosmopolitan, industrial and economic heart of Morocco and its largest city that boasts the world’s largest artificial port.

-Casablanca, known as a mix of different lifestyles and culture and influences, is one of the most liberal areas in Morocco, but you shoul still always be aware and respectful of the country’s values.
+Casablanca, known as a mix of different lifestyles and cultures and influences, is one of the most liberal areas in Morocco, but you should still always be aware and respectful of the country’s values.

 Warnings & Dangers in Casablanca

 Casablanca is, for the most part, a safe city to visit.
 Its crime rates are relatively low, but it is advised to remain vigilant at all times and keep your valuables in a safe place.
 It is expected of tourists to be respectful of Islamic culture and customs.

 Transportation in Casablanca is mostly safe to use.
 However, as a tourist, you should keep an eye on your belongings or your valuables while on public transport.